gatewayd-io/docs/pages/03-using-plugins/02-hooks.md

 Plugins can be used to modify the connection lifecycle.
 Each step in the connection lifecycle is represented by one or more plugin hook(s).
 Plugins can register themselves to be called when a specific hook is triggered.
 The following table lists the available hooks and the corresponding plugin hook(s).

+Each plugin can register to one or more hooks.
+The plugin will be called when the hook is triggered.
+The plugin can then perform any action it wants.
+The plugin can also return a value that will be passed to the next plugin in the chain.
+The last plugin in the chain will return the value to GatewayD.

 | Hook                  | Type         | Description                                                                                                                                                                                                            |
 | --------------------- | ------------ | ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |
 | `onConfigLoaded`      | Config       | Called when the GatewayD configuration is loaded.
 Can change the global configuration.                                                                                                                                 |